- Skip Navigation

 A retinal detachment can occur at any age, but it is more common in people over age 40.
 It is also more likely to occur in those who:

-Symptoms include a sudden increase in either the number of floaters—little specks that float in and around your field of vision—and/or light flashes in the eye.
+Symptoms include a sudden increase in either the number of floaters― little specks that float in and around your field of vision―and/or light flashes in the eye, called photopsias.
 Both of these conditions can be accompanied by the sensation of looking through cobwebs.
-Another symptom, one that tends to manifest later, is the appearance of a "dark curtain" over part or all of the field of vision.
+Another symptom, one that tends to manifest later, is the appearance of a “dark curtain” over part or all of the field of vision.

-Let us be clear on this: A retinal detachment qualifies as a medical emergency.
-Anyone experiencing any of the symptoms of a retinal detachment should see a retina specialist immediately.
+It’s important to realize that a retinal detachment qualifies as a medical emergency.
+Anyone experiencing one or more of the symptoms of a retinal detachment should see a retina specialist immediately.

 Retinal tears and detachments are detected during a comprehensive eye exam.
 After having your vision and eye pressure checked, drops are placed in your eyes to widen, or dilate, the pupils.

-Not all retinal breaks need to be treated.
-Many people have small holes in their retina that don't affect their vision and almost never produce associated symptoms.
-In general, however, if a retinal break is discovered in association with new symptoms or there is evidence of other high risk factors for a retinal detachment (previously described), one of two methods of treatment is indicated:
+Not all retinal tears need to be treated.
+Many people have small holes in their retina that don’t affect their vision and almost never produce associated symptoms.
+In general, however, if a retinal tear is discovered in association with new symptoms, or there are other high risk factors for a retinal detachment (previously described), one of two methods of treatment is indicated:

-Treatment spots are made around the tear to create a seal and keep fluid from accumulating underneath the retina.
+Treatment spots are made around the tear to create a seal and prevent fluid from accumulating underneath the retina.

 This technique freezes the area around the tear in order to seal the retinal break.
 This method is used when there is a large amount of blood and the laser cannot effectively reach the retina.

 If retinal breaks are promptly identified, both treatments are highly successful in avoiding subsequent retinal detachment.
-Both of these procedures can be performed in all of The Retina Group of Washington offices.
+Both procedures can be performed in all of The Retina Group of Washington offices.